 • It is not just financing but much more: it is both a traditional and an innovative approach to the market.

-• It will have a dual objective: to provide Entrepreneurs and Lenders with both resources and assistance: Banks, MFIs, all facing three major challenges: Under-capitalization, Digitalization and Management.
+• It will have a dual objective: to provide Entrepreneurs and Lenders with both resources and assistance: Banks, MFIs, are all facing three major challenges: Under-capitalization, Digitalization, and Management.

-• Links between the Fund and financial intermediaries shall be established country by country, depending on the market situations.
+• Links between the Fund and financial intermediaries shall be established country by country, depending on the market situation.

 • We have tested the viability and validity of the Model and in this understanding, specific requests will be considered.

 • It will have a positive impact on the financial market by reducing the high cost of borrowing.